douglas-amirault/Prompt-Explorer/README.md

 2. run `python get_data.py` to download the dataset
 3. run `python app.py` to run the web app
 4. navigate to `localhost:5000/search/robot` to search for `robot`

+Note: Step 2 requires approximately 50 minutes to complete and uses 0.1 GB of disk space.